Image courtesy of A Home With Soul

 I also believe that we are deeply connected to the energy of nature.
 Again, this comes from my own experience.
 Nature’s healing powers are literally palpable to me.
 As a child, it was nature that gave me my first sense that there was something bigger than me.
 If I wasn’t climbing trees, I was bushwalking (often on my own from a young age), playing in the local creek or floating for hours in the sea.
 Nature filled the empty spaces during the many hours I spent on my own, the result of seven different house moves and nine different schools during my childhood years.

-Practice #5 – Connect with the healing powers of nature
+Spiritual practice #5 – How the healing powers of nature can help you live a more spiritual life

 In a Japanese study on the benefits of forest bathing, researchers found that “forest air doesn’t just feel fresher and better—inhaling phytoncide seems to actually improve immune system function”.
 Find a place to walk amongst the trees or connect with the healing powers of the sea by walking barefoot along the beach.
 Spend an afternoon in mineral hot springs, swim in the ocean or take yourself to your local public gardens and spend thirty minutes lying on the grass.